UX/UI optimisation for TU Workplace Control Center

 Although the lecture halls at TU Wien are equipped with modern media technology, control via touch panel has been inconsistent, technically complex, and often difficult to understand for lecturers.
 The various room-setups (projectors, screens, cameras, lighting, audio) have led to uncertainty and made standardisation necessary.

-Our UX/UI team designed a new, consistent interface for the touch panels, focusing on:
+We designed a new, consistent interface for the touch panels, focusing on:

 During the project, we adopted a user-centred approach.
 Firstly, lecturers were involved through interviews and observations of their everyday use of the lecture hall, in order to understand their workflows and needs.
 Based on this, we designed early wireframes and prototypes in Figma, which were tested and refined through multiple iterations.
 Throughout multiple stages of testing, feedback regarding navigation, comprehensibility and workflows was systematically collected: first with a clickable prototype and later with the fully programmed touch panel.
 Alongside this, we created an extensive style guide and design guidelines so that the final concept could be seamlessly handed over to the development team.